Support

 Cost of Goods Sold + Ending Inventory – Net Purchases = Beginning Inventory

-beginning inventory formula
+beginning inventory calculation

 Ending inventory